Xiangtaokong/MiOIR/README.md

-All the code and data will be release in this week 🤗. (before 2024.1.14)
+All the code and data will be released in this week 🤗. (before 2024.1.14)

 ## Towards Effective Multiple-in-One Image Restoration: A Sequential and Prompt Learning Strategy